UNDERSTANDING HOW TO AVOID PERSONAL FINANCE MISTAKES BEFORE THEY HAPPEN WILL SAVE YOU TIME, MONEY AND YOUR SANITY.

 Related: How do you pay your bills?

-One missed bill payment could cause the tumble effect for someone living pay cheque to pay cheque or who has little to no emergency savings.
-The tumble effect is when one error can cause a host of problems for everything else down the bill payment list.
+One missed bill payment could cause a tumbling effect for someone living to pay cheque to pay cheque or who has little to no emergency savings.

 Dear Mr.CBB,

-My fiance is horrible with paying his bills and I’m worried about how this will affect our marriage.
-Just recently I found out he didn’t pay for his cell phone bill which meant I had to pay it for him because he ran out of cash.
+Recently I found out he didn’t pay for his cell phone bill which meant I had to pay it for him because he ran out of cash.

-The money he has in his bank account he spends every month to pay bills and for whatever else he needs.
-When the money is gone it’s gone which means if he misses a bill it won’t get paid until the next month.
 He doesn’t budget like I do and I’d prefer not to bail him out every time he fails to look after his financial situation.

-What can I do to make him realize this is an important topic?
 I want to buy a house in the future with him but with the rising costs of house prices and everything else we may never own and only rent if this keeps up.

 Thanks for any suggestions.